PCSX2/pcsx2-net-www/content/blog/2010/the-history-of-pcsx2/index.md

-Around the middle of 2001 (Roughly) the PCSX2 project started with just 2 people, Linuzappz and Shadow, who formally coded the PS1 emulator named PCSX.� Having finished that project to a point they deemed successful, they decided to embark on a new project which at the time, was completely unheard of, a Playstation 2 emulator, so PCSX2 was born.
+Around the middle of 2001 (Roughly) the PCSX2 project started with just 2 people, Linuzappz and Shadow, who formally coded the PS1 emulator named PCSX.
+Having finished that project to a point they deemed successful, they decided to embark on a new project which at the time, was completely unheard of, a Playstation 2 emulator, so PCSX2 was born.